 Cervantes.
 Bukowski.
 Dostoevsky.
 Self.
 Goldsmiths' English and Comparative Literature is critical and creative.
-From classical literature and linguistics, to creative writing and contemporary fiction, we focus on combining a core of modern specialisms with a coverage of literature that goes from the fourteenth to the twenty-first century, so you can do a traditional English degree, or a more comparative or creative one.
+From classical literature and linguistics, to creative writing and contemporary fiction, we focus on combining a core of modern specialisms with coverage of literature from the fourteenth to the twenty-first century, so you can do a traditional English degree or a more comparative or creative one.

 Whether you want to become an award-winning writer or apply your studies to another career, you’ll leave with a University of London degree as rigorous as it is respected – our graduates go on to gain the highest-paid jobs (Unistats 2011) and we are ranked within the top 25 departments in the UK (QS World Rankings 2013).